 What are Hist 300 and 586?

-HIST 300, our "gateway class," provides history majors beginning their study with an introduction to the ideas, concepts, and skills required to earn a history degree.
+HIST 300, our "gateway class," provides history majors and other students with an introduction to the ideas, concepts, and skills required to earn a history degree.
 More specifically, we have designed the class to achieve the following:

 - Convey a sense of "what it means to be a historian."